Select a country to see the content you are looking for online.

 La silvicultura es una actividad global que exige cada día una elevada productividad.
-Actualmente, una persona debe producir 10 veces el volumen que producía hace 25 años.
-Es fundamental elegir la grúa correcta.
+Actualmente, una persona tiene que producir 10 veces el volumen que producía hace 25 años.
+Seleccionar la grúa correcta es esencial.

-Estas son las preguntas fundamentales a la hora de evaluar sus necesidades y las opciones para satisfacerlas.
+He aquí las preguntas fundamentales que hacer a la hora de evaluar sus necesidades y las opciones para satisfacerlas.

 Do you usually work with cut-to-length timber or do you load full-length stems?
-Or is it a combination of both?
-Your fundamental needs are, of course, the starting point for any crane decision.
-Bringing timber from the forest is tough, demanding work and configuring the crane according to your specific circumstances will help you deliver efficiently and accurately.
+Or maybe a combination of both.
+The starting point for any crane choice is, of course, your fundamental needs.
+Bringing timber from the forest is tough, demanding work and configuring the crane according to your unique circumstances will help you deliver efficiently and accurately.

-The boom type is also fundamental to your choice of crane.
+Also basic to your crane choice is the boom type.
 S-boom types, which are straight and partially folded, offer the highest capacity choices.
 Z-boom types fold more compactly and offer the convenience of being able to drive without removing the grapple.
-Also consider whether you need telescopic reach.
+Also consider whether you could do with telescopic reach.

 3. Do I lift mostly the same amount each time or do I need capacity for heavier lifts from time to time?

-4. How far out from the truck body do I need to reach?
+4. How far out from my truck body do I need to reach?

-Stretching up to 12 metres, your choice of max hydraulic reach is crucial to configuring your crane to properly handle what you need appropriately.
+Stretching up to 12 metres, your choice of max hydraulic reach is vital to configuring your crane to appropriately handle what you need to do.

-5. Which size and type of grapple do my applications require?
+5. Which type and size of grapple do I need for my applications?

-Whether small and compact or large and industrial, you can choose from a variety of specialised timber grapples for any situation.
+From small and compact to large and industrial, you can choose from a variety of specialised timber grapples for any situations.

-6. How do I secure best performance in certain weather conditions?
+6. What do I need for the best performance in certain weather conditions?

 You know forest weather better than anyone.
-But you may not be aware of how weather can affect your performance until you’ve tested options for protection, comfort and safety.
-This includes comparing top seats with weather protection hoods, to fully enclosed cabins or even to VR technology for operating the crane from the truck cabin.
-However, when testing cabins in particular, make sure that they are designed for maximum visibility.
+Yet you may not be aware of how it can affect your performance until you’ve tried alternatives for protection, comfort and safety.
+This includes comparing seats with weather protection hoods and to fully enclosed cabins or even to using camera-based 3D vision technology VR technology for operating the crane from within the truck cabin.
+Be sure, however, when testing cabins in particular that they are designed for maximum visibility.

-7. Can I make my work safer and easier with smart features?
+7. Can I add smart features to make my work safer and easier?

-Specialised features and accessories not only increase performance, but also keep you safer.
-For example, a weighing system, can boost your profitability by helping to load the highest possible payload without overloading.
+Specialised accessories and features can not only increase your performance, but also keep you safer.
+A weighing system, for example, can boost your profitability by helping you load the highest payload possible without overloading.
 Talk to dealers about what features can make your work easier, more comfortable and above all more efficient.

-8. What resale value do I want for my crane and within what period of time?
+8. What resale value do I want to maintain in my crane and within what period of time?

-Truck owners often plan to upgrade or change cranes after a certain time frame, such as five years.
-To get maximum value from your investment, you need to make sure your crane is durably built to the core.
-Check that the base is cast in strong steel, that parts do not require frequent replacement and that you are covered by a comprehensive warranty
+Often, truck owners plan to upgrade or change their cranes after a certain period of time, such as five years.
+To get the most value from your investment, you need to be sure your crane is built durably to its core.
+Check that the base is cast in strong steel, that parts do not require frequent replacement and that you are covered by a comprehensive warranty.

-9. How close is the nearest service location specialised for my crane?
+9. How close am I to a service location specialised for my crane?

 Way out in the forest, you may feel completely remote and alone.
-It is clearly important that you choose a durable crane you can rely on each and every day.
-But you also need to take into account normal service and wear and tear.
-Ensure the things that you can take care of yourself are within easy reach.
-And make sure that you always have access to a large service network with professionals specialised in your crane’s needs, no matter where in the world you are.
+Naturally, it is important that you choose a durable crane you can rely on day in and day out.
+Yet, you also need to plan ahead for normal service and wear and tear.
+Make sure the things you can take care of yourself are within easy reach.
+And also make sure that you always have access to a large service network with professionals specialised in your crane’s needs, no matter where in the world you are.